Scaling Async Satellite Processing with Dask Geospatial

 return aligned_da

-The coverage threshold acts as a hard compliance gate.
-Tiles failing validation are routed to a fallback queue for lower-resolution proxy substitution or manual QA review, ensuring no unverified data enters the emissions inventory.
+The coverage threshold is a hard gate: tiles failing validation are routed to a fallback queue for lower-resolution proxy substitution or manual QA review, ensuring no unverified data enters the emissions inventory.
+Embedding the hash and parameter manifest directly in xarray attributes lets a verifier reproduce the exact emission proxy from the serialized artifact alone, satisfying MRV data lineage requirements and the spatial-attribution rules of GHG Protocol Scope 3 spatial mapping without external documentation.

-Once spatially aligned and masked, tiles feed directly into temporal aggregation routines for land-use change detection.
-The pipeline chains dask_geopandas spatial joins with xarray temporal reductions (resample("1MS").mean()) to generate monthly emission proxies.
-These outputs integrate with deforestation alert generation pipelines and multi-sensor fusion workflows, maintaining strict CRS consistency and audit lineage throughout the stack.
+Once spatially aligned and masked, tiles feed temporal aggregation routines for land-use change detection.
+The pipeline chains dask_geopandas spatial joins with xarray temporal reductions (resample("1MS").mean()) to generate monthly emission proxies, as covered in monthly temporal aggregation of NDVI for land-cover change.
+These outputs also drive deforestation alert generation pipelines, maintaining strict CRS consistency and audit lineage throughout the stack.

 By decoupling async ingestion from lazy compute, enforcing deterministic spatial alignment, and embedding compliance gates at the tile level, this architecture delivers a production-ready MRV foundation.
 It eliminates blocking I/O, caps memory allocation, and guarantees reproducible, auditable outputs required for corporate carbon accounting and regulatory verification.